Minimax Hypothesis Testing for the Bradley-Terry-Luce Model: Conclusion

 In this work, we studied the problem of testing whether a BTL model accurately represents pairwise comparison data generated by an underlying pairwise comparison model.
 We introduced a new notion of separation distance to quantify the deviation of a pairwise comparison model from the set of BTL models.
 This distance measure allowed us to rigorously formulate our minimax hypothesis testing framework.
 We derived upper bounds on the critical threshold for our hypothesis testing problem under certain fixed induced graph structures and established a matching information-theoretic lower bound for complete induced graphs.
 Furthermore, we established upper bounds on the type \Romannum{1} and type \Romannum{2} probabilities of error for our proposed statistical test.
 Our work also highlighted the importance of expansion properties and bounded principal ratios for the induced observation graphs in our framework; indeed, our proposed test exhibited theoretical guarantees under such assumptions.
 In particular, we provided several examples of families of graphs that possessed the desired expansion and regularity properties.
 Finally, we conducted several experiments on synthetic and real-world datasets to validate our theoretical results.
 To conduct some of our numerical simulations, we also presented a new non-parametric approach based on the permutation test that constructed a data-driven threshold for our proposed hypothesis test.

 There are several possible future research directions springboarding off of this work.
 For example, one could extend our hypothesis testing framework to account for general $k$-ary comparison data rather than pairwise comparison data.
 It would also be useful to derive bounds on the principal ratio for more general induced graph structures, even when the graphs depend on the underlying pairwise comparison probabilities.
+Another interesting direction is to investigate whether bounds on expansion and principal ratio are fundamentally necessary for spectral analysis of the testing problem.
+Our subsequent work \cite{MakurSingh2025b} presents a maximum-likelihood-based analysis for testing generalized Thurstone models, and circumvents the need for expansion and principal ratio assumptions.
+Additionally, investigating the impact of other pairwise comparison models, such as those satisfying strong and weak stochastic transitivity, on the critical threshold of the testing problem presents an interesting avenue for future research.
+Furthermore, extending the minimax lower bounds to more general graph topologies satisfying certain structural conditions presents another important avenue for future work.
 Lastly, one could delve deeper into the theoretical properties of the new permutation test (based on Kolmogorov's loop criterion) proposed in our work as well.

 \appendices